Estimated reading time: 6 minutes

 Names are important.
-As you are importing or creating your item banks it is important to identify each item with a unique, but recognizable name.
+As you create or import your item banks it is important to identify each item with a unique, but recognizable name.
 Naming conventions should reflect your bank’s structure and should include numbers with leading zeros to support true numerical sorting.
-For example, let’s consider the item banks of a high school science teacher.
-Take a look at the example below:
+You might want to also add additional pieces of information.
+If importing, the system should be smart enough to recognize duplicates.

 Prepare for the Future: Store Extensive Metadata

-Statistics are used in the assembly of test forms, for example.
-Classical statistics can be used to estimate mean, standard deviation, reliability, standard error, and pass rate, while item response theory parameters can be used to calculate test information and standard error functions.
+Statistics are used in the assembly of test forms while classical statistics can be used to estimate mean, standard deviation, reliability, standard error, and pass rate.Item response theory parameters can come in handy when calsulating test information and standard error functions.
 Data from both psychometric theories can be used to pre-equate multiple forms.

-In the event that your organization decides to publish an adaptive test, utilizing CAT delivery, item parameters for each item will be essential because they are used for intelligently selecting items and scoring examinees.
+In the event that your organization decides to publish an adaptive test, utilizing CAT delivery, item parameters for each item will be essential.
+This is because they are used for inteligent selection of items and scoring examinees.
 Additionally, in the event that the integrity of your test or scoring mechanism is ever challenged, documentation of validity is essential to defensibility and the storage of metadata is one such vital piece of documentation.

 Increase Content Quality: Track Workflow